 I already appear in search results for free.
 Why should I pay for advertising?

 Your current customers may search for your business by name, making it easy to find you in search results.
 But customers you’ve yet to reach are more likely searching for general terms that wouldn’t necessarily bring up your business in search results.
 Advertising next to relevant Bing search results puts your business front and center with interested customers you otherwise might not reach.

 What is the difference between SEO and SEM?
 Which one is right for me?

-Search engine optimization (SEO) is adjusting your website to improve your natural ranking in search results.
-You cannot pay to improve your website ranking on Bing or Yahoo, thus we often refer to these results as unpaid or “organic” search results.
+Search engine optimisation (SEO) is adjusting your website to improve your natural ranking in search results.
+You cannot pay to improve your website ranking on Bing, thus we often refer to these results as unpaid or “organic” search results.

 Clicks from SEO are free.
 But SEO also requires technical expertise and involves some factors over which you have only limited control.

 Search engine marketing (SEM) is paid advertising that appears next to or above unpaid (or “organic”) search results.
 These paid ads are purchased through Bing Ads.

 You pay for SEM clicks.
 But SEM gives you more control over when your website appears on results pages and you decide how much you want to pay.
 And you can measure which ads are working and quickly improve your results.

 You don’t have to choose between SEO and SEM.
 You can do both!

 If my time is limited, should I still try Bing Ads?